Gato Del Sol: Later career

 He returned to race on the West Coast in mid-May 1983.
 He won two of nine starts, including the Cabrillo Handicap at Del Mar Racetrack, then in 1984 was switched to running on turf.
 He went winless, notably finishing eighth in the 1984 Breeders' Cup Turf.
 In his fifth year of racing, Gato Del Sol started twice, finishing second in the Shoemaker Breeders' Cup Mile Stakes and winning the 1985 Caballero Handicap at Hollywood Park Racetrack, his career finale.

 Retirement and stud record

 Retired to stud duty at Stone Farm, Gato Del Sol had little success as a sire.
 He was eventually sold and in 1993 ended up at a breeding operation in Germany, where he continued to underperform.
 In 2000, his original co-owner, Arthur Hancock III, and his wife Staci bought Gato Del Sol back in order to eliminate any possibility that he be subjected to the same fate as another American champion, Exceller, who was killed in a Swedish slaughterhouse.

 Pensioned, Gato Del Sol spent the remainder of his days on the farm where he was foaled.
 On August 7, 2007, he was euthanized because of health complications at the age of 28.

 Pedigree

+Gato Del Sol is inbred 4S x 5D to the stallion Nearco, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Nasrullah) on the dam side of his pedigree.